EU offers help to find killer of Bulgarian journalist

 It put Bulgaria in 111th place - the worst in the EU - in its world press freedom ranking.

-Jourova and MEPs have visited Malta and Slovakia to keep an eye on police enquiries, but no one has been brought to justice yet.
+Jourova and MEPs have visited Malta and Slovakia to keep an eye on police enquiries.

+The EU's joint police agency in The Hague, Europol, has also helped, but no one has been brought to justice yet.

-Timmermans has also led criticism of degrading standards of rule of law more broadly speaking in some central and eastern EU states.
+Timmermans earlier led criticism of degrading standards of rule of law more broadly speaking in some central and eastern EU states.

 They both appealed to Bulgarian authorities to catch Marinova's killers and shed light on what happened.

 "Urgently call for a full and thorough investigation.
-Those responsible must be held to account," Harlem Desir, the media freedom envoy of the Organization for Security and Cooperation in Europe, said.
+Those responsible must be held to account," Harlem Desir, the media freedom envoy of the Organisation for Security and Cooperation in Europe, said.

 "With great pain and insurmountable grief, the TVN team is experiencing the loss of our beloved colleague Viktoria Marinova and we pray for sympathy to the sorrow of her relatives and colleagues," TVN, the Bulgarian TV broadcaster where she had worked, said in a statement.